slotThe/slotThe.github.io/research.md

   Using lax module functors we give a categorical proof of the variant of the fundamental theorem of Hopf modules which applies to Hopf trimodules.
   We also give a characterisation of fusion operators for a Hopf monad as coherence cells for a module functor structure, using which we similarly reinterpret and reprove the Hopf-monadic fundamental theorem of Hopf modules due to Bruguières, Lack, and Virelizier.

-- *[Duality in Monoidal Categories]* <span class="floatright">[@halbig23:dualit-monoid-categ]</span> \
-  Joint work with Sebastian Halbig.

-  We compare closed and rigid monoidal categories.
-  Closedness is defined by the tensor product having a right adjoint: the internal hom functor.
-  Rigidity, on the other hand, generalises the duality of finite-dimensional vector spaces.
-  In the latter, the internal hom functor is implemented by tensoring with the respective duals.
-  This raises the question:
-  can one decide whether a closed monoidal category is rigid, simply by verifying that the internal hom is tensor-representable?
-  We provide a counterexample in terms of finitely-generated projective objects in an abelian k-linear category.
-  A byproduct of our work is that we obtain characterisations of the Grothendieck–Verdier duality, also called *-autonomy, and rigidity of functor categories endowed with Day convolution as their tensor product.
-  Applied to Mackey functors,
-  this yields a proof of a sketched argument by Bouc linking rigidity of an object to it being finitely-generated projective.

 # Talks